The dazzling Orionid meteor shower is still active: How to watch the show

 Gaze upward skywatchers.
-The Orionid meteor shower officially peaked Tuesday night and Wednesday morning, but it should continue to be worth getting up early for the rest of the week.
+The Orionid meteor shower officially peaked Tuesday night and Wednesday morning, but it should still be worth getting up early for the rest of this week.
 The American Meteor Society forecasts that a handful of meteors or more per hour should be visible.

 The Orionids are considered a major meteor shower based on the amount of visible meteors that can be seen racing toward inevitable doom during its active period, which runs roughly from the first week of October to the first week of November.